Despite ban, firecrackers burst in many parts of Delhi on Diwali night | Science-Environment

 ''I will not step out tomorrow, I know what the air quality will be tomorrow,'' said Reetu Nandan, a student, who lives in south Delhi.
 Delhi Environment Minister Rai had earlier said production, storage and sale of firecrackers in the city will be punishable with a fine of up to Rs 5,000 and three years in jail under Section 9B of the Explosives Act.

 A total of 408 teams had been set up to implement the ban.
-The Delhi Police set up 210 teams under assistant commissioners of police, while the revenue department set up 165 teams and the Delhi Pollution Control Committee 33 teams.
+The Delhi Police set up 210 teams under assistant commissioners of police, while the Department of Revenue set up 165 teams and the Delhi Pollution Control Committee 33 teams.

 In neighbouring cities of Gurugram and Faridabad too, many people burst firecrackers.